Greek Chicken Dinner (One-Pan Mediterranean)

 Food Science Behind the Recipe

-• Heat Transfer: Understanding the role of both conduction (in the skillet) and convection (in the oven) ensures even cooking.
+• Heat Transfer: Understanding conduction and convection in the skillet and oven ensures even cooking and optimal texture.

 Frequently Asked Questions

-Can I use chicken breast instead of thighs?
-Yes, but adjust cooking times as breasts cook faster and are prone to drying out.
+Can I use chicken breasts instead of thighs?
+Yes, but adjust cooking time to avoid dryness as breasts cook faster.

-How can I make this dish more spicy?
-Add a pinch of red pepper flakes to the marinade for a kick of heat.
+How can I make this dish spicier?
+Add red pepper flakes or a pinch of cayenne to the marinade for a kick.

 Serving and Presentation Guide